sourmash-bio/sourmash/doc/command-line.md

 In the future, we will include a list of available sourmash plugins in the documentation, and also provide a way to list available plugins.

+You can list all detected plugins with `sourmash info -v`.